BlackMetalz/Elastic-Search/queries/reindex.md

 done
 ```

--- Reindex with auto slice:
+-- Reindex with auto slice: This doesn't work with reindex from remote
 https://discuss.elastic.co/t/slow-reindex-operation-on-heavy-index/198320/3
 From author:
 ```